 one or more excessive speeding tickets and/or

 two or more roadside suspensions/prohibitions

 you may have to pay a DRP based on Table 2.

-As of March 2018, a Driver Risk Premium will also apply if you have two or more convictions for using an electronic device while driving.
+Starting March 1, 2018, a Driver Risk Premium will also apply if you have two or more convictions for using an electronic device while driving.

 You will be billed for each category that applies to you.
 For example, if during the assessment period you have two roadside suspensions, one excessive speeding conviction and one Criminal Code conviction, you would pay $1,595:

 The ICBC's Basic Insurance Tariff defines the calculation for

 Table 2 Driver Risk Premiums